 If you have registered with Winescape and paid to us a Subscription fee for access to part or all of our services then you may set up your Company so that the appropriate people within your company are Registered Parties within Winescape (unless you purchase a View Only Subscription).

 You are deemed to be the Company Administrator if you have been assigned Company Administrator status by us based on the knowledge we have of your position within your Company or if a senior person (Director or CEO) has advised us that you should be considered the Company Administrator for your Company and how the Company interacts with Winescape.
 A Company Administrator is the person who we consider to be the boss of the registered company and the person who has authority to appoint people within the Company to trade or monitor trade of the company’s assets within Winescape.
 A Company Administrator may;

 - Add Company Employees or Contractors to the Company Subscription

 - Assign a Role to Company Employees or Contractors who are Registered Parties

 - Delete Company Employees or Contractors who are no longer authorised to act for the Company

 - Change a Company Employee or Contractors Role at any time

 Only we can change a Company Administrator.
 If after reading this User Agreement you decide that you don’t hold the authority within your Company to act as Company Administrator then you must tell us.
 We will make such enquiries as we deem necessary to find the person who is authorised within your company to take this Role.

-A Company Administrator may (dependant upon the Subscription type that has been purchased) add and assign roles to employees within Winescape.
+A Company Administrator may add and assign roles to employees within Winescape.
 These Roles are as follows;

 |Fruit Market Roles||Bulk Wine Market Roles||Bottled Market Roles|